Reinaldodsf/SoPekocko/README.md

 ## installation ##
 First step is to **clone this repo**.

-The follow the steps on the README files present in the backend and frontend folders
+Then, follow the steps on the README files present in the backend and frontend folders